How to transfer money through your mobile phone

 Contactless mobile payments

-Some cell phones are equipped with near-field communication technology.
-It’s a tech-heavy way of referring to contactless payments, whereby you pay for purchases by waving or tapping your device on a contactless terminal.
+Most phones allow for contactless mobile payments, which let you pay for purchases by waving or tapping the device that houses your digital wallet on a contactless terminal.

-You must sign up for a mobile wallet, and only select US retailers participate in contactless payments.
-But access is growing, with big-name brands like Costco and Walmart on board for tap-and-go payments.
+You must sign up for a mobile wallet, and some smaller US retailers may not support contactless payments.

 Google Pay is a mobile wallet that offers a multiple payment methods supported by most major US banks.
 You simply sign up for a Google account, add your credit or debit card as a payment and send or receive money in minutes.